 Talented photographer Ela Ozbayraktar was a 16-year-old schoolgirl from Oxfordshire.
 In November 2016, Ela was found hanging in her bedroom.
 Her inquest in March heard that Ela began therapy 8 months before her death, and “after being prescribed Fluoxetine she said her mood started to improve over the summer.”
 However, when she went back to school in September, Ela told one therapist that she started to go downhill again.
 Ela’s mother Magda said that the family “received all the support they could hope for from the school and mental health services.”

 On the morning of March 30th, 17-year-old Chloe Hillier, who was mother to a young son, was found hanged in a Blackpool park.
-At her inquest in September, her mother Louise described her as “a shy girl and an amazing mum”, but said that she had been struggling in the months after the birth of her son, and had gone to see her GP.
-She was prescribed antidepressants but stopped taking them as she became unable to sleep.
+At her inquest in September, her mother Louise described her as “a shy girl and an amazing mum”, but said that, due to problems with her boyfriend, she had been struggling in the months after the birth of her son.
+She went to see her GP, who prescribed Citalopram.
 Chloe had been staying in a mother and baby unit but had also been staying at her mother’s.
 On March 29th she told staff at the unit that she wanted to stay at her mum’s another night, but was told that she had to go back.
-Her mother told the inquest that she left the house at around 3pm.Some time later, she was captured on CCTV buying a rope from a garage.
+Her mother told the inquest that she left the house at around 3pm.Some time later, she was captured on CCTV buying a rope at a garage.

 An inquest in September heard that a gifted 17-year-old boy from Essex was found hanged at his home.
 He had been taking prescribed antidepressants, and was withdrawing from them at the time of his death.